 2016 EPA News Release About Recharging Air Conditioners with Wrong Refrigerants

-This page is a re-publication of a 2016 EPA news release.
+This page is a re-publication of an archived 2016 EPA news release.
 Some links below might not be working.
 Go to the Extreme Heat page.

 EPA Warning: Recharging Air Conditioners with Wrong Refrigerant Poses Injury and Fire Risks

 Agency has taken enforcement action for unapproved marketing and selling of these refrigerants

 “Using an unapproved, flammable refrigerant in a system that wasn’t designed to address flammability can lead to serious consequences, including explosion or injury in the worst cases,” said Janet McCabe, acting assistant administrator for EPA’s Office of Air and Radiation.
 “As the summer cooling season gets started, we want to make sure consumers and equipment owners know what is going into their system is safe.”

 A number of refrigerants with “22a” or “R-22a” in the name contain highly flammable hydrocarbons, such as propane, and are being marketed to consumers and contractors seeking to recharge existing home and motor vehicle air conditioning systems that were not designed to use propane or other flammable refrigerants.
 As a result, EPA recently proposed that 22a and other highly flammable refrigerants are unacceptable for use in existing central air-conditioning systems because they pose significantly more risk to public health or the environment than acceptable substitutes.
 Under the authority of the Clean Air Act, EPA’s Significant New Alternatives Policy (SNAP) Program evaluates chemicals and technologies on an ongoing basis within a comparative risk framework.
 Over the last two decades, SNAP has evaluated more than 400 substitutes for some of the most harmful chemicals used across the economy.